 Electric Type Oven: Electric ovens are the most popular type.
 They are too easy to use to clean, and they are the best for even cooking.

 Deck-Type Oven: Deck-type ovens are very popular oven types among pizzeria equipment.
 They produce high-quality pizza and pizzas made with brick-lined stone bottoms similar to those of a brick oven.
 Deck ovens are available in multiple cooking chambers with room for a minimum of 3 pizzas.
-They have to be preheated for a minimum of one hour and heat up 400 to 700 degrees Fahrenheit.
+They have to be preheated for a minimum of one hour and heat up to 400 to 700 degrees Fahrenheit.

 Convection Oven: Convection ovens are a good choice in settings where productivity is the biggest priority.
 Cooks every side of pizza at once by circulating hot air.
 It requires less work and cooks fast; however, it can cook 1 or 2 pizzas at a time.
-One downside to convection ovens is that they’ll need an extended recovery period, which is that the time it takes an oven gets back to temperature once the oven door is opened.
+One downside to convection ovens is that they’ll need an extended recovery period, which is the time it takes for an oven gets back to temperature once the oven door is opened.

 Brick Oven: Brick pizza ovens, designed to cook pizzas slowly and evenly, can either be wood-fired or gas-fired.
 While it takes up to forty-five minutes to preheat, a brick oven eventually will reach temperatures high enough to cook a pie in under 3 minutes.
-And it can cook 10 to 12 pies at a time to be a good option for multi-client restaurants.
+And it can cook 10 to 12 pies at a time is a good option for multi-client restaurants.

 Conveyor Oven: These units are very productive pizzeria equipment, with a temperature range of 400 to 600 degrees Fahrenheit and fast cooking time.
 High capability conveyor ovens don’t need to be checked as much as deck ovens, so they permit your employees to focus on client service and top a high-quality pizza.